iolaitan/data-analysis-portfolio/README.md

-# Itunu Olaitan - Data Analysis Portfolio
+Data Analysis Portfolio

-Hi, I'm Itunu!
 This is a repository that I have created to showcase my skills from self-learning and track my progress in Data Analytics topic and skills fundamental to many data analyst roles.

 ## Projects